Sparky1313/ROS_Research/README.md

 More information on the database is available here: [http://gazebosim.org/tutorials?tut=model_structure&cat=build_robot](http://gazebosim.org/tutorials?tut=model_structure&cat=build_robot)

-# Getting ROS_Research
+# Installing ROS_Research
-At this point you should be able to get ROS_Research.
+At this point you should be able to install ROS_Research.

 Run the command:
 ```